Dry Begging: What It Means and Why It Happens

 The Psychological Theories Behind Dry Begging

-Dry begging can be analysed psychologically using communication and social exchange theories, as well as emotional need fulfilment.
+Dry begging can be analysed psychologically using and social exchange theories, as well as emotional need fulfilment.
 People often involved in dry begging may use indirect requests to avoid rejection or to reduce the discomfort associated with discussing the problem directly.

-In this regard, cognitive dissonance theories describe how individuals may rationalise their behaviour as less demanding in order to maintain self-esteem.
+In this regard, dissonance theories describe how individuals may rationalise their behaviour as less demanding in order to maintain self-esteem.

-Why Do People Engage in Dry Begging?
+Why Do People Engage In Dry Begging?

 The motivations for dry begging psychology differ, but can be classified as follows:

-- Cowered by rejection: They are afraid of being rejected if they ask face to face.
+Cowered by rejection: They are afraid of being rejected if they ask face to face.

-- Seeking approval: Dry begging can be used to gain emotional support or attention.
+Seeking approval: Dry begging can be used to gain emotional support or attention.

-- Societal influences: They exist in societies where direct communication is discouraged, forcing them to address the issue in a more subtle manner.
+Societal influences: They exist in societies where direct communication is discouraged, forcing them to address the issue in a more subtle manner.

 How Does Dry Begging Affect Relationships?